In this article:

 1. Intro

-Greet the partner enthusiastically by mentioning their company name, then introduce yourself with your preferred name.
-Clearly state the purpose of your video and express your genuine interest in the role.
+Introduce yourself with your preferred name and mention your current role/profession, and years of experience.
+Clearly state the purpose of your video and express your genuine interest in working with the potential Partner.

 2. Content